Spaced Repetition Technique

 • Second Review (3 Days Later): First series test of your recall and understanding of the topic.

 • Third Review (7 Days Later): Move the material to the weekly recall, test yourself first before you review the topic.
-Till now, you should have a b grasp of the topic with barely a few points that need to be relearned.
+Till now, you should have a strong grasp of the topic with barely a few points that need to be relearned.

 • Fourth Review (21 Days Later): Now reviewing it two weeks after the last review.
 By now, you should have a proper understanding of the topic, with most issues regarding the topic resolved.